 8. Surrogates just do it for the money.

-Any surrogate that walks in through our doors is willing to change lives and build families and that’s a beautiful thing and every surrogate has their own reason for becoming a surrogate but in the end, the surrogate wants to make a difference in the world and they do.
+Any surrogate that walks in through our doors is willing to change lives and build families and that’s a beautiful thing.
+Every woman has their own reason to be a surrogate mother, but in the end, the surrogate wants to make a difference in the world and they do.
 Surrogates put their lives on the line and run the risks of complications because they want to help build a family and they are compensated for doing so.
 The compensation doesn’t make what they do any less meaningful.

 9. Only poor women become surrogates.

-Another myth that’s completely false.
+Another surrogacy “fact” that’s completely false.
 We have surrogates from all socio-economic backgrounds.
 Again, it’s about building a family and if a surrogate wants to fulfill someone’s dream then that could be anyone from any walk of life and for that we are grateful.

 10. You have to adopt the baby.

 You do not have to adopt the baby.
-The intended parents get what’s called a PBO, Pre Birth Order.
+The intended parents get what’s called a PBO or Pre Birth Order.
 The attorney gets a judge to sign a judgment that the IP’s have parental rights to the child before the child is born.